-If you are, like me, getting ready for this years Nanowrimo I thought I’d give some quick tips to help you out and get ready for NaNoWriMo month, which is nearly upon us!
+If you are, like me, getting some prep for Nanowrimo in, I thought I’d give some quick tips to help you out and get ready for NaNoWriMo month, which is nearly upon us!

 (Disclaimer – I’ve not done NaNoWriMo before but I’ve taken part in a few 24 hour play events and had the experience of creative writing to deadlines)